-One can regard $S_n$ as the Coxeter group of type $A_{n-1}$.
+One can regard $\mathfrak{S}_n$ as the Coxeter group of type $A_{n-1}$.
 For a Coxeter group, the length function $\ell(\pi)$ is the minimum number of generators required to express a group element $\pi$.
-Note that in the type $A_{n-1}$ case the length function $\ell^A (\pi)$ is exactly $\inv(\pi)$.
+Note that in the type $A_{n-1}$ case the length function $\ell_A(\pi)$ is exactly $\inv(\pi)$, where the subscript $A$ is to emphasize the type.
 Therefore in a Coxeter group or a complex reflection group $G$ we call a statistic \emph{Mahonian} if it is equidistributed with the length function.

 On the other hand, (\ref{eq:A_Poincare}) and (\ref{eq:A_signMaho}) can be seen as